Using Multiple Spectrometers

 Fig. 2.21 The Device Manager#

 To connect to multiple spectrometers, use the Device Manager (Figure 2.21), which can be accessed using File ‣ Connect ‣ Device Manager.
 The Device Manager window will display all supported and connected devices.
-To connect:
+TII Spectrometry supports both local (directly connected to the host computer) and remote (directed to a different computer that also runs TII Spectrometry) spectrometers.
+Local spectrometers are displayed in the left column of the Device Manager.
+To connect to a remote host running TII Spectrometry

 • enable the checkbox for the devices you would like to connect to